-The university has five varieties of forms to request a transfer credit evaluation (TCE) based on your current admissions status.
+The university has five varieties of transfer credit evaluation (TCE) based on your current admissions status.
 You can request a TCE only after you are accepted to the university, but prospective students can request a preliminary transfer credit review without completing a TCE form.

 Standards of Acceptable Transfer Credit

 When you submit a transfer credit evaluation (TCE) application, the university is committed to reviewing all credits submitted for transfer and providing you with the best possible outcome.
 Determining how a course will transfer toward your degree program is a complex process that takes into account a number of factors, including: